• Skip to main content

 The numbers shown are the reduction in tooth stiffness (a measure of tooth strength).

-That’s why teeth with big fillings can be fragile.
+That’s why teeth that have big fillings can be fragile.

 Research evidence.